itsmeportproton/exscord/README.md

 portproton - developer of exscord

-thindoes - emotional support
+thindoes - emotional support, helped with root-filesystem

-install :
- ``curl -s -o ~/x https://raw.githubusercontent.com/amdpoweruwu/exscord/main/install`` && . ~/x (release builds)